arlonproj/arlon/docs/README.md

   Example: `argocd repo add https://github.com/myname/arlon_workspace --username myname --password secret`.
    -  Note: type `argocd repo add --help` to see all available options.
-   -  For Arlon developers, this is not your fork of the Arlon source code repository, but a separate git repo where some artefacts like profiles created by Arlon will be stored.
+   -  For Arlon developers, this is not your fork of the Arlon source code repository, but a separate git repo where some artifacts like profiles created by Arlon will be stored.
 - Highly recommended: [configure a webhook](https://argo-cd.readthedocs.io/en/stable/operator-manual/webhook/)
   to immediately notify ArgoCD of changes to the repo.
 This will be especially useful during the tutorial.
 Without a webhook, repo changes may take up to 3 minutes